andrewisen/bim-whale/README.md

 Please note that the BIMWHALE.js is **NOT** supposed to be an all singing, all dancing parser.
 This project is only looking to parse information that we know exists, so-called `User Defined IFC Property Sets`.

-Again, the focus with The BIM Whale (TBW) Project is to educate people.
+Again, the focus with The BIM Whale Project is to educate people.
 The code itself and its functionality are secondary.

 Explore the [docs](https://andrewisen.gitbook.io/bim-whale/) for more information.